 In the upper right hand section of the screen, click the ‘add datasource’ button.
 You’ll be presented with a dialog like this:

-In this dialog, you’ll configure how your relay (or strongDM-hosted relays) will connect to the datasource.
+In this dialog, you’ll configure how your gateways or relays will connect to the datasource.

 Type in a Display Name - this is how the datasource will show up in the Admin UI and local clients - in this case, ‘testdb-01’

-Select the type of datasource from the available list of DBMS - in this case, PostgreSQL
+Select the type of datasource from the available list of database types - in this case, PostgreSQL

 Enter the hostname.
-It’s imperative that the entry you choose for Hostname is one that the relay server can connect to.
-To verify this, hop on the relay server, and from a command prompt, type:
+It’s imperative that the entry you choose for Hostname is one that at least one gateway or relay can connect to.
+To verify this, hop on the gateway or relay, and from a command prompt, type:

 $ ping <YOUR_HOSTNAME>

-If your relay can connect to this hostname, you’ll be able to proceed.
+If the gateway/relay can connect to this hostname, you’ll be able to proceed.
 In this case, ‘testdb-01.fancy.org’